© Crown copyright 2019

 The UK enjoys a positive, forward looking relationship with The Hong Kong SAR Government, and mutually beneficial cooperation in a wide range of areas.

 A lot of our historic ties and affinities still endure.
-There are around 3.5 million British passport-holders in Hong Kong.
+Around 3.5 million people in Hong Kong are either British passport-holders or entitled to apply.
 The majority are British Nationals (Overseas) - BN(O)s.
 This form of British nationality accords visa-free access to the UK for visits, but not the right of abode in the UK.
 BN(O)s enjoy the same level of consular service in third countries as other British Nationals.

 The Foreign Secretary reports to Parliament every six months on developments in Hong Kong, and gives our assessment of how well the ‘One Country, Two Systems’ model outlined in the Sino-British Joint Declaration on the Question of Hong Kong is working in practice.

 Hong Kong continues to be a major business partner for the UK.
-It is important as a very significant market in its own right and also as the principal gateway into, and increasingly, out of mainland China, particularly the Pearl River Delta (PRD).
+It is important as a very significant market in its own right and also as the principal gateway into, and increasingly, out of mainland China.
 It is:

 - the test-bed for the internationalisation of China’s currency, the renminbi (RMB)